Buzut/steroids/README.md

 Initially based on [html5blank](http://html5blank.com), Steroids is an opinionated WordPress blank theme built for the JS developer: Less styles, ES6, ES modules, linting and npm scripts.

-It takes great inspiration from [Frontend Boilerplate](https://github.com/Buzut/frontend-boilerplate/) for all the CSS/JS build parts.

 ### What does npm do?
 * bundles & compiles ES6+ JS (served via both a `script type="module"` & a basic script for older browsers)
 * autoprefixes CSS properties that need to be